 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 |Study Period||Start date||Census date||WW date||End date|

-- Explore and utilise a range of media that combines digital fabrication and technical production methods to create an experimental and/or speculative project that responds to a given design brief/s.
+- Explore and utilise a range of media and technical production methods to create an experimental and/or speculative project that responds to a given design brief/s

 - Identify and follow WHS practices relevant to object and furniture techniques, materials, equipment and workspaces.